freedomofpress/securedrop/tails_files/README.md

 ## Using Tails with the Workstation

 To use Tails with the Workstation, start Tails and enable the persistent volume.
 You do not have to set a password.
 Connect to the Internet, then click on *Places* and select the *Persistent* folder.
 Double-click on *SecureDrop Init*.
 Once that's done, open the browser and connect to the Document Interface as normal.
-Keep in mind that the Document Interface runs on port 8080.
+Keep in mind that the Document Interface runs on port 8080, so remember to append ':8080' to the hidden service address when you type it into the address bar.
 You will need to remember to repeat this step every time you start Tails.

 ### Create bookmarks for Source and Document Interfaces